Putting Lifestyle Medicine into Practice at Rochester Regional Health

 cooking classes.
 As an organization, we are constantly looking for community partnerships that promote that health really is in your hands (and feet!).

-- List at least 3 ways patients benefit when lifestyle medicine is incorporated directly into primary care rather than as a stand-alone program.
+- Discuss ways patients benefit when lifestyle medicine is incorporated directly into primary care rather than as a stand-alone program.

-- Describe 5 or more ways to incorporate lifestyle medicine into a primary care office.
+- Describe ways to incorporate lifestyle medicine into a primary care office.

-- List at least 3 benefits a health system receives when it promotes lifestyle medicine in the primary care setting.
+- Recognize the benefits a health system receives when it promotes lifestyle medicine in the primary care setting.